 Our tests in the Canary version showed us that it works smoothly, rendering Greek with the voice of "Stefanos", the robotic voice of Microsoft.
 In general, it works much better than the Windows announcer, because it only targets web pages and thus does not require complexity and text targeting.

-So if you have vision problems or are just an auditory type and, for example, want to listen to a historical text rather than read it, then all you have to do is download Edge Canary (which can run alongside and without any problems with version of Microsoft Edge) and try Speech.
+So if you have vision problems or you are just an audio guy and for example you want to listen to a historical text instead of reading it, then all you have to do is download Edge Canary (which can run in parallel and without any problems with its stable version Microsoft Edge) and try Spelling.

 Let's see how you can do it: